Towards real-time surrogate-free Bayesian inversion for neutron reflectometry: Case studies

 The prior distributions were set to be uniform in the vicinity of the initial parameters used by the gradient scheme (see Tables \ref{tbl:quartz} and \ref{tbl:quartz_nrparam}).
+Note that the Bayesian approach enables us to incorporate prior knowledge and constrain these parameters to physically-plausible values.
 The chain was initialised prior to the burn-in at the optimal value found by gradient descent.
 Overall, 10 independent chains were run, each comprising 2000 samples drawn after burn-in.
 Posterior means and standard deviations are recorded in Tables \ref{tbl:quartz} and \ref{tbl:quartz_nrparam}.
-The resulting predictive posterior $p(\hat{R}|R)$ is plotted in Figure \ref{fig:q_nuts}, wherein an excellent fit to the data is seen.
+The resulting predictive posterior $p(\hat{R}|R)$ is plotted in Figure \ref{fig:q_nuts}, wherein an excellent fit to the data is seen\footnote{Taking the posterior mean parameters and performing further optimisation using a BFGS optimiser (SciPy implementation) results in a $\chi^2$ score reduction of only 0.004 indicating that the inference has found optimal parameters.}.
 The mean prediction of the posterior $E[\hat{R}]$ has a $\chi^2$ error of 1.22, an improvement over previously published results ($\chi^2=1.32$, \cite{gutfreund2018towards}) although we note that in our work, all parameters are left free to fit.
 In Figure \ref{fig:q_inf}, the marginal posterior distributions of the NR parameters of interest are shown alongside the distribution over the SLD profile of the quartz film.

 It is noteworthy that the obtained results are obtained by drawing only 2000 samples from the NUTS algorithm per chain, a fraction of the number of samples typically required by MCMC methods for good convergence.
 This phenomenon is in line with the efficiency gains expected from HMC over traditional MCMC methods, as demonstrated in other fields \cite{hajian2007efficient, tinto2018gravitational}.
 However, it is of interest to quantify this phenomenon in the context of NR inversion.